Scan Science and Technology

 The Experts below are selected from a list of 297 Experts worldwide ranked by ideXlab platform

-Chris A Kaiser – 1st expert on this subject based on the ideXlab platform
+Chris A Kaiser – One of the best experts on this subject based on the ideXlab platform.

 transport activity dependent intracellular sorting of the yeast general Amino Acid PermeaseMolecular Biology of the Cell, 2011Co-Authors: Natalie E Cain, Chris A KaiserAbstract: